-We bring eighteen years experience in the wildland urban interface of the Rocky Mountain Southwest, fighting fires, prescription burning, thinning, landscaping, and constructing homes.
+We bring twenty years experience in the wildland urban interface of the Rocky Mountain Southwest, fighting fires, prescription burning, thinning, landscaping, and constructing homes.

 Chris Coté – Owner